translationalneuromodeling/tapas/Contributor-License-Agreement.md

         -  to the best of Contributor's knowledge, each contribution will not violate any third party's copyrights, trademarks, patents, or other intellectual property rights; and
         -  each contribution shall be in compliance with applicable export and import laws.

     5.2 Contributor agrees to notify University of Zurich if Contributor becomes aware of any circumstance which would make any of the foregoing representations inaccurate in any respect.
-University of Zurich may publicly disclose Contributor's participation in the project, including the fact that Contributor has signed this Agreement.
+University of Zurich may publicly disclose Contributor's participation in the project, including the fact that Contributor has accepted this Agreement.

 6. Miscellaneous